no1seman/graphqlapi/docs/helpers.md

 ### stop()

-`stop()` - function is used to deinit helpers, remove all types, queries and mutations from GraphQL schema created by functions of this particular module.
+`helpers.stop()` - function is used to deinit helpers, remove all types, queries and mutations from GraphQL schema created by functions of this particular module.

 ### update_lists()

-`update_lists()` - function is used to update space lists enums.
+`helpers.update_lists()` - function is used to update space lists enums.
 Generally this function is called by internal purposes when database schema changes to apply these changes to GraphQL schema.
 It can be called from user routines to force update space lists enums for info, drop, truncate, create, update operations.

 ### space_info_init()

-`space_info_init(include, exclude)` - function is used to add all desired types and space_info query to GraphQL schema to make it possible to request space_info with use of GraphQL requests,
+`helpers.space_info_init(include, exclude)` - function is used to add all desired types and space_info query to GraphQL schema to make it possible to request space_info with use of GraphQL requests,

 where: